Theater BA: Design/Production Emphasis

-The design/production classes at UCLA do not have any one particular philosophical focus — rather, a series of techniques and ideas are taught.
-The objective is for a designer or production student to be able to find what works best for him/her or what works best for a particular production.
-The UCLA Theater program is not a training conservatory and is not for the student who is eager to begin working professionally right away.
-For those persons we recommend one of the acclaimed BFA conservatory training programs found across the country.
-The UCLA Theater program is for the student who sees him/herself as a scholar/artist — one who is eager to learn and wants a great university education from one of the world's major research institutions.
+Students in the design/production emphasis are exposed to a broad range of training which focuses on giving students the tools needed to develop and produce a design in one of four areas (scenic, lighting, sound, costume).
+The curriculum is designed to prepare students for the possibility of either pursuing an M.F.A. degree in design or for consideration in entry-level employment as assistant theater designers or production assistants in theater, film and television.
+The UCLA TFT Theater program is not a training conservatory and is not for the student who is eager to begin working professionally right away.
+For those persons we recommend one of the acclaimed B.F.A. conservatory training programs found across the country.
+The UCLA TFT Theater program is for the student who sees him/herself as a scholar/artist — one who is eager to learn and wants a great university education from one of the world's major research institutions.
 Roughly half of the student's classes are in subjects other than theater.
 This education will prepare the graduate to be an informed citizen of an increasingly complex world, an original and critical thinker, as well as providing one of the best theater educations offered in the country.

-The undergraduate design/production sequence of courses begins in the sophomore year.
+The courses in the design/production emphasis begin in the sophomore year.
 The sophomore year can be thought of as the skills courses year where students begin taking fundamental skills courses — drafting, pattern making, watercolor, sketching, model making, computer assisted design, etc.

-In the junior year students begin taking one of the four design sequences: scenic design, lighting design, costume design, sound design.
-Students choose to take one of those design area sequences in the junior year and another in the senior year.
+In the junior year, students begin taking courses in one of the four design areas: scenic design, lighting design, costume design, sound design.
+Students choose to take classes in one of those design areas in the junior year and another in the senior year.

-With the exception of sound design, only two of those course sequences will be offered in any given year.
+With the exception of sound design, only two of those areas will be offered in any given year.
 The other two will be taught in the senior year.
 Sound design is offered each year and may be taken in the sophomore year.
-Also in the junior as well as senior years, students should continue to take skills courses that they have not yet had a chance to take.
+Also in the junior as well as senior year, students should continue to take skills courses that they have not yet had a chance to take.

-Students admitted to the major in the design/production sequence are not guaranteed a place in the design/production classes each quarter.
-All sequence classes require instructor consent to enroll.
-The faculty may elect to not continue a student in the sequence at any time.
+Students admitted to the major in the design/production emphasis are not guaranteed a place in the design/production classes each quarter.
+All emphasis classes require instructor consent to enroll.
+The faculty may elect to not continue a student in the emphasis at any time.
 This could be due to poor performance or poor citizenship (excessive absences, not working up to the standards of the class, poor grades in the class, etc.).
-In this situation the student would still graduate with a degree in Theater (providing that s/he completes the degree requirements), but without a sequence.
+In this situation the student would still graduate with a degree in Theater (providing that s/he completes the degree requirements), but without an emphasis.

-Like all other theater undergraduate sequences, design/production is not a "major."
-All undergraduates in the theater program are Theater majors and graduate with a Bachelor of Arts degree in Theater.
+Like all other theater undergraduate emphases, design/production is not a "major."
+All undergraduates in the theater program are Theater majors and graduate with a bachelor of arts (B.A.) degree in Theater.

-All Theater undergraduate students (from any sequence) may audition for most departmental undergraduate productions.
+All Theater undergraduate students (from any area) may audition for most departmental undergraduate productions.

-Please note that students in the UCLA TFT Department of Theater cannot transfer to the Department of Film, Television and Digital Media at any time during their four years here, nor can they change from their sequence into the acting or musical theater sequences.
+Please note that students in the UCLA TFT Department of Theater cannot transfer to the Department of Film, Television and Digital Media at any time during their four years here, nor can they change from their emphasis into the acting or musical theater emphases.